remote-rights/remote-rights.github.io/collections/_strategy/educate-yourself.md

 ### Get Stronger and Smarter

-Look for opportunities to become a better leader!
-There are always webinars and youth leadership conferences in your province/territory.
-There is lots of online literature to teach you how to lead for your cause!
-Check out our [Resources Page](/resources) to learn more.
+Look for opportunities to become a better leader, like webinars and youth leadership conferences in your province/territory.
+There is a lot of online literature to teach you how to lead for your cause.
+There are also lots of programs that let you travel while you learn.
+Gaining skills can be an adventure!